utox39/new-project-cli/README.md

 So it use the default command to create a new cargo package.

-The same is for Ruby, Dart and Flutter.
+The same is for Ruby, Dart, Flutter and OCaml.

 ## Requirements